 Decoration Graphic

 The alternate procedure for acceptance is designed to provide a pathway for admission for students who do not meet these standards.
 This process gathers additional information which may be helpful in determining the readiness of a prospective student, which may not be adequately reflected by the acceptance criteria.

-Recruiters are to consult with the VP of Enrollment when they become aware of a student, for which the alternate procedure may be appropriate for consideration.
-Additional pieces of information will be requested by the Dean of Admissions, or designee, on a case-by-case basis, and may include the following:
+Advisors are to consult with the Executive Director of Admissions when they become aware of a student, for which the alternate procedure may be appropriate for consideration.
+Additional pieces of information will be requested by the Executive Director of Admissions, or designee, on a case-by-case basis, and usually includes the following:

-1. A written statement from the student answering the following questions:
+1. A written one-page essay from the student answering the following questions:

-• What factors have led to your below standard grade point average, test score, or class rank?
+• What factors have led to your below standard grade point average?

-• What have you done, and when, to improve your academic or testing performance?
+• What have you done to improve your academic performance?

-• What steps will you take at Graceland to set yourself up for success both academically and personally?
+• What steps will you take at Graceland to set yourself up for sustainable success academically?

-• What coping strategies do you utilize when managing stress?
+• What coping strategies do you utilize when managing stress and anxiety?

 • What are some challenges you anticipate you might face in college?
-How will you choose to respond?
+How will you choose to respond to those challenges

-The Admissions Counselor, Coach, or VP of Enrollment, will communicate directly with the prospective student, outlining what is requested and a deadline for completion.
-Once collected, information regarding prospective student athletes will be evaluated by the Athletic Director, or designee, and forwarded to the VP of Enrollment, for review and acceptance decision.
-All other prospective students will be forwarded directly to the VP of Enrollment, or their designee.
+The Admissions Advisor, Coach, or Executive Director of Admissions, will communicate directly with the prospective student, outlining what is requested and a deadline for completion.
+Once collected, information regarding prospective student athletes will be evaluated by the Athletic Director, or designee, and forwarded to the Executive Director of Admissions, for review and acceptance decision.
+All other prospective students will be forwarded directly to the Executive Director of Admissions, or their designee.

-When a decision has been reached, it will be communicated to the Admissions Counselor/Coach and the Admissions Specialists to have the prospective student’s record updated to reflect the acceptance decision.
+When a decision has been reached, it will be communicated to the Admissions Advisor/Coach and Enrollment Operations to have the prospective student’s record updated to reflect the acceptance decision.

-The Admissions Counselor, Coach, the VP of Enrollment, or their designee will contact the student to let them know the decision within one week of submission of all requested materials.
+The Admissions Advisor, Coach, the Executive Director of Admissions, or their designee will contact the student to let them know the decision within one week of submission of all requested materials.

+Decoration Graphic